 Here, we explain which benefits you might be able to claim and how to find out if you are eligible.
 You can find out more about separating your financial affairs in our article Sorting out your finances when a relationship ends.

-Below we list some of the most common benefits that you may be able to access if your income has fallen due to separation or divorce.
+Below we list some of the most common benefits that you may be able to access if your income has fallen due to separation or divorce from your husband, wife or partner.
 If you’re already claiming any benefits, then as with any other changes to your circumstances, it is essential that you notify the Jobcentre Plus and the HMRC of your separation or divorce as soon as possible.